… And Facebook for All — Offsite Sharing

-While the jury is still out, I’m inclined to say no. After all, the site grows by leaps and bounds on a minute by minute basis.
-And engagement and reach dilute without Facebook having to do a damned thing.
+While the jury is still out (after years!), I’m still inclined to say no. After all, the site grows by leaps and bounds on a second by second basis.
+And so engagement and reach dilute without Facebook having to do a damned thing.

 Finally, does the site benefit from making it harder for page and group administrators to connect for free?
 Absolutely.
 But do they have to work in order to create this condition?

 Beyond issues with Russian interference and how the Facebook algorithm can sometimes tamp down third parties, offsite sharing can work pretty well there.